ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 #### Further information about core and recommended fields
 You can view and download further details about the core, recommended and optional fields in the <a href="https://docs.google.com/spreadsheets/d/1klj0PzxrlnBPhodpEQC7tD6aRNuEjVNeNHVRvIv66b4/edit?usp=sharing" target="_blank">Notes about the 360Giving Data Standard</a> (link opens in Google Sheets).

+For further information about Recipient and Beneficiary location fields visit the [360Giving guide to location data.](../../location-guide)

 For further information about all the possible fields in the 360Giving Data Standard visit the [Technical Reference section.](../technical/reference)

 #### Additional fields